Doctor insights on:

 - Gallbladder pain when lay down

-- Pain in upper back when laying down
+- Pain in back when laying down

 - Pain in my stomach when i lay down